-Indicator light Color Indicates System identifier Yellow flashing The Xserve has detected an alarm condition.
+Indicator light Color Indicates System identifier Yellow, alternating between flashing and off One of the following: The Xserve has detected an alarm condition.
 Open Server Monitor for detailed information.
-Yellow The identifier light has been turned on manually using Server Monitor or by someone pressing the front or rear system identifier button.
+The identifier light has been turned on manually using Server Monitor.
+Yellow flashing The identifier light has been turned on manually by someone pressing the front or rear system identifier button.